EBDennis/GAI_BBC_example/README.md

 x_UKBMS_GAI_abundance_index.csv - abundance index for species (x) estimated from UKBMS data for 2011-2022, where TRMOBS_UKBMS is the abundance index on the log10 scale with a mean value of 2.

-We are very grateful to all of the people who have contributed to the Big Butterfly Count whic his organised by Butterfly Conservation https://butterfly-conservation.org/.
-The UKBMS is organised and funded by Butterfly Conservation, the British Trust for Ornithology (BTO), and the Joint Nature Conservation Committee (JNCC).
+We are very grateful to all of the people who have contributed to the Big Butterfly Count whic his organised by [Butterfly Conservation](https://butterfly-conservation.org/).
+The [UKBMS](https://ukbms.org/) is organised and funded by Butterfly Conservation, the British Trust for Ornithology (BTO), and the Joint Nature Conservation Committee (JNCC).
 The UKBMS is indebted to all volunteers who contribute data to the scheme.

 ## References